 Getrouwd koppel in ‘Friends', maar eigenlijk was Matthew Perry “altijd al écht verliefd op Courteney Cox”

 Sinds het einde van ‘Friends’ kampt Matthew met depressies en verslavingen.
 Volgens kennissen van de man zou dat iets te maken hebben met liefdesverdriet.
-“Hij heeft altijd gevoelens voor haar gehad, maar er is nooit iets van gekomen”, klinkt het.
+“Hij heeft altijd gevoelens voor haar gehad, maar er is nooit iets van gekomen”, klinkt het in het blad Us Weekly.
 “Hij is nooit echt over haar heen geraakt.”

 Courteney heeft momenteel een relatie met rocker Johnny McDavid.
 Daarvoor was ze getrouwd met acteur David Arquette.
 Matthew zou op dit moment geen relatie hebben, en dat is al een tijdje zo.